NDUFS3: Clinical significance

 Mutations in the NDUFS3 gene are associated with Mitochondrial Complex I Deficiency, which is autosomal recessive.
 This deficiency is the most common enzymatic defect of the oxidative phosphorylation disorders.
 Mitochondrial complex I deficiency shows extreme genetic heterogeneity and can be caused by mutation in nuclear-encoded genes or in mitochondrial-encoded genes.
 There are no obvious genotype-phenotype correlations, and inference of the underlying basis from the clinical or biochemical presentation is difficult, if not impossible.
 However, the majority of cases are caused by mutations in nuclear-encoded genes.
 It causes a wide range of clinical disorders, ranging from lethal neonatal disease to adult-onset neurodegenerative disorders.
 Phenotypes include macrocephaly with progressive leukodystrophy, nonspecific encephalopathy, hypertrophic cardiomyopathy, myopathy, liver disease, Leigh syndrome, Leber hereditary optic neuropathy, and some forms of Parkinson disease.

 NDUFS3 has also been implicated in breast cancer and ductal carcinoma and, thus, may serve as a novel biomarker for tracking cancer progression and invasiveness.

-Model organisms

-Model organisms have been used in the study of NDUFS3 function.
-A conditional knockout mouse line, called Ndufs3tm1a(EUCOMM)Wtsi was generated as part of the International Knockout Mouse Consortium program—a high-throughput mutagenesis project to generate and distribute animal models of disease to interested scientists.

-Male and female animals underwent a standardized phenotypic screen to determine the effects of deletion.